How to Use Content Marketing to Skyrocket Holiday Sales

 I can’t emphasize enough the importance of producing content that is truly valuable to consumers.
 The age of pushy sales is over.
 You must offer your visitors something unique, interesting and useful.
 Leave the sales pitches out entirely.
 The marketing angle should be so subtle, it feels almost like an afterthought.

 It’s critically important to invest the time required to create solid content.
 If you can’t do it yourself, you literally have a world full of options at your fingertips.
 There is no need to bring someone into the office and invest in equipment or try to find space for them.
 This is the perfect job for remote hiring.
-For example, I write for businesses all over the world, but I’m based in British Columbia, Canada.
-What’s important is that you seek out and retain experts who will produce excellent content specifically for your niche, backed by Canadian market expertise if applicable.
+The important thing is to seek out and retain experts who will produce excellent content specifically for your niche, backed by Canadian market expertise if applicable.

 How are you using content marketing to increase holiday sales?
 Please share your questions or experience in the comments below.